Supernova (2000 film): Original cut and deleted scenes

-Walter Hill said in an interview some years after the film was released that his version was much darker, had a very different setup and that ending was much different.
-He also expressed a strong dislike for the way the studio ruined the film, but said that James Spader did a great job with his role.
+Hill said in an interview some years after the film was released that his version was much darker, had a very different setup and that ending was much different.
+He also expressed a strong dislike for the way the studio changed the film, but said that James Spader did a great job with his role.

-Lou Diamond Phillips, who plays Yerzy, turned down the role the first few times it was offered to him, but once Walter Hill was hired as director, Hill called Phillips and sent him 40 pages of his re-written script, which Phillips liked and accepted the role.
-However, when the filming began, Hill was forced to keep rewriting the script while studio executives were on the set watching over him.
-Hill also heavily rewrote the original script because he wanted to distance the film from Alien (1979), a film which he produced.
+Lou Diamond Phillips, who plays Yerzy, turned down the role the first few times it was offered to him, but after Hill was hired as director, Hill called Phillips and sent him 40 pages of his re-written script, which Phillips liked and accepted the role.
+When the filming began, Hill was forced to keep rewriting the script while studio executives were on the set watching over him.
+Hill also substantially rewrote the original script because he wanted to distance the film from Alien (1979), a film which he produced.
 Phillips also said that once Francis Ford Coppola was called in to re-edit the film, he sent everyone from the cast a letter saying, "All of your work in this film is quite good.
 It has its problems.
 I'm going to recut it, hopefully in the spirit of what Walter Hill wanted."
-However, Hill ultimately took his name from the film.
+Hill ultimately took his name from the film.

 DVD and Blu-ray versions include several deleted scenes as bonus features.
 These scenes are: